harvester/docs/docs/host/host.md

 1. Go to the **Hosts** page.
 2. On the node you want to modify, click **⋮ > Edit Config**.
 2. Select the **Disks** tab and click **Add Disks**.
-3. Select either an additional raw block device or partition to add as an additional data volume.
+3. Select an additional raw block device to add as an additional data volume.
-    - The `Force Formatted` option is required when adding an entire raw block device to form a single root disk partition using the ext4 filesystem.
+    - The `Force Formatted` option is required when the block device has once been force-formatted.

-    - The `Force Formatted` option is optional when adding partitions where the filesystem type is `ext4`, `XFS` or cannot be found.
-It is required when adding partitions of any other filesystem type.
+!!! note
+    For Harvester to identify disks uniquely, it is required to have an unique WWN for each disk.
+Otherwise Harvester would refuse to add the disk.
+    If your disk does not have a WWN, you can also format it in EXT4 format to help Harvester identify it.

+!!! note
+    If you are testing out Harvester within a QEMU environment, be aware of the version of QEMU itself.
+QEMU prior to v6.0 always generates the same WWN for NVMe disk emulations.
+Please use QEMU v6.0 or later to avoid such limitation.

 ![Edit Config](assets/edit-config.png)
 ![Add Disks](assets/add-disks.png)